Prelude to the 2012 Republican Party presidential primaries: Background

 Polling found that Americans were increasingly frustrated with the U.S. government as a whole, and the Republican Party shared in those high disapproval ratings.
 In particular, although the majority of Americans felt Obama did not have a successful plan to bring jobs, they trusted Congress even less to create them.
 The House of Representatives, now with a substantial Republican majority since January 2011, refused to raise taxes and was engaged in a lengthy dispute over the debt ceiling.
 House Speaker John Boehner led negotiations with President Obama over raising the debt ceiling.
 The Tea Party movement, which was active in political town hall meetings, was opposed to raising the ceiling and also saw its support plummet as a result from the aftermath of the dispute.
 LGBT issues have been one of the major discussion topics among candidates.
 Amid intense debates, almost all Republican candidates have opposed same-sex marriage, expressing support for "traditional marriage" between a man and a woman.
 Only Jon Huntsman has supported civil unions.
 Newt Gingrich, Rick Santorum and Rick Perry have particularly spoken out strongly against gay marriage.
 Ron Paul has said that he does not believe that the government should enforce a definition of marriage.
 Santorum has opposed gay adoption, Gingrich and Herman Cain have described being gay as "a choice", and Bachmann has described gays as having a "sexual dysfunction".

-Concerns about the security and support of Israel have also been apparent in the lead-up to the 2012 elections, affecting Jewish support for both Obama and the Republican Party.
+Concerns about the security and support of Israel had also been apparent in the lead-up to the 2012 elections, affecting Jewish support for both Obama and the Republican Party.
 The nuclear armament of Iran was a political issue during the Republican primary, and all candidates opposed Iran acquiring nuclear weapons.
 Romney, Gingrich, Santorum, Perry, and Bachmann all took hawkish stands on Iran, and advocated for military strikes on Iranian nuclear facilities if other means of stopping Iran's attempt to develop nuclear weapons failed; Paul opposed both military action and economic sanctions.